dgraph-io/ristretto/README.md

 **KeyToHash** `func(key interface{}) uint64`

 KeyToHash is the hashing algorithm used for every key.
 If this is nil, Ristretto has a variety of [defaults depending on the underlying interface type](https://github.com/dgraph-io/ristretto/blob/master/z/z.go#L19-L41).

+**Cost** `func(value interface{}) int64`

+Cost is an optional function you can pass to the Config in order to evaluate item cost at runtime, and only for the Set calls that aren't dropped (this is useful if calculating item cost is particularly expensive and you don't want to waste time on items that will be dropped anyways).

+To signal to Ristretto that you'd like to use this Cost function:

+1. Set the Cost field to a non-nil function.
+2. When calling Set for new items or item updates, use a `cost` of 0.

 ## Benchmarks